 Using the Professional Grafting Tools by Garrett Wade

-- Using the Large Grafting Tool
+Budding With the Large Grafting Tool

 Budding provides a particularly challenging and very satisfying option to the gardener.
 Roses, apples, peaches and sweet gum (Liquidambar) are among the plants commonly budded, usually in late spring or summer.
 The Pro Grafting Tool T-Blade provides us the chance to explore this rewarding part of grafting.